astraut-solutions/easy-risk-register/docs/reference/high-level.md

    1. Risk Dashboard (home view)
       - Overview matrix visualizing all active risks by probability and impact.
       - Quick filters for sorting by score, category, or status (e.g., open/mitigated).
-      - Users can click into a risk for detailed view, where they edit details, add notes, or mark as resolved.
+      - Users can click a risk title to jump directly into the edit view, update details, add notes, or mark as resolved.
       - Real-time risk score updates as changes are made.
    2. Add New Risk (prominent button, e.g., symbolized by a "+" icon)
       - Launches a guided form: input risk description, select probability/impact sliders, outline mitigation steps.